How much is the state pension & what age will I get it?

 If you reached the state pension age before 6 April 2016, you will receive the old state pension instead, which is a different amount.

-When can I start drawing my state pension?
+What age do I get my state pension?

 The state pension age is currently 66 for both men and women but may be different depending on when you were born.